Sunderby Hospital: 2000–2019

 An April 2003 strike by the Municipal Workers' Union led to the cancellation of non-essential surgeries at Sunderby.
 In January 2011, the hospital's telecommunications was affected by an unknown person cutting their fibre-optic cable.
-They also began accepting medical students to a program at the hospital in 2011.
+They also began accepting medical students to a programme at the hospital in 2011.
 In October 2012, they began construction on a patient hotel.
 It opened on 1 September 2014.
 The same year, there was a boil-water advisory due to a broken pipe.

+In November 2017, Sunderby Hospital experienced a care-capacity crisis due to a shortage of inpatient beds.
+Dozens of patients who were otherwise medically ready for discharge remained in hospital because municipal care placements were unavailable, resulting in overcrowding on wards.
+Meanwhile, patients requiring emergency orthopaedic surgery were unable to be admitted, leading the hospital to cancel all planned operations and transfer some patients to Piteå Hospital and Gällivare Hospital.
+Hospital representatives attributed the situation primarily to delayed discharges, as well as a long-standing shortage of nursing staff.
 The Health and Social Care Inspectorate (IVO) criticised Sunderby's emergency department in 2018, alleging risks to patient safety.

 COVID-19 and other challenges (2020–present)

-During the COVID-19 pandemic, psychiatric triage was moved outside to a tent organised by the Swedish Armed Forces.
+The hospital experienced significant strain during the COVID-19 pandemic.
+By 13 March, the region requested assistance from the Swedish Armed Forces.
+On March 23, the hospital instituted a separate emergency department entrance, for patients with suspected COVID-19.
+The next day, Region Norrbotten was granted ten extra respirators by the National Board of Health and Welfare.
+The first death in Norrbotten was reported on 25 March at Sunderby Hospital.
+Psychiatric triage was moved outside on 1 April, to a tent organised by the Armed Forces.
 Much of Norrbotten's COVID PCR testing took place at Sunderby's laboratory.
 The hospital added more parking spaces during the pandemic due to increased private vehicle use.

 The director of Region Norrbotten, Anna-Stina Nordmark Nilsson, resigned in 2022 after being asked to step down in an open letter by 176 doctors published in Norrbottens-Kuriren.
 A major point of contention was the region's decision to fly 200 patients to Stockholm for surgery.
-The hospital was threatened with a 10 million SEK fine by IVO in 2022, after the organisation found waiting times in the emergency department to be too long.
-In the autumn of 2023, Region Norrbotten announced the hospital would be renovated at a cost of 740 million SEK, although major shortages of staff and beds were also noted.
+The hospital was threatened with a 10 million SEK fine by the IVO in March 2022, after the organisation found waiting times in the emergency department to be too long.
+Eight months later, the IVO criticised working conditions at Sunderby's maternity ward, citing excessive workloads, long working hours, and insufficient recovery time for midwives.
+They warned that the conditions posed a risk of illness or injury.
+Region Norrbotten was ordered to reduce workload pressures or risk a fine of 1.2 million SEK.
+At the time, overtime at the ward had totalled approximately 2,000 hours among 47 midwives through June of 2022.
+The following autumn, Region Norrbotten announced the hospital would be renovated at a cost of 740 million SEK, although major shortages of staff and beds were also noted.